 Credit counseling involves working closely with a licensed credit expert.
-Counselors can help people with a wide range of financial problems, including:
+Counselors can help people with a wide range of financial situations, including:

 - Building a budget

-Non-profit organizations are the most common providers of credit counseling services.
-Because they rely on donations and government funding, their services are more affordable than others.
-A non-profit credit counseling agency shouldn’t turn anyone away because they can’t afford to pay.
+Credit counseling organizations and certified credit counselors are the most common providers of credit counseling services.
+Because many are nonprofits that rely on donations and government funding, their services are more affordable than others.
+A nonprofit credit counseling agency shouldn’t turn anyone away because they can’t afford to pay.

-People struggling with their finances can almost always benefit from non-profit credit counseling.
-The first consultation should always be free, so it can’t hurt.
+People struggling with their finances can almost always benefit from nonprofit credit counseling.
+The initial credit consultation should always be free, so it can’t hurt.
 And it will at least provide some general advice and point people in the right direction.